 On-time Delivery — Mean deployment cycle time falls sharply, meeting the target service level agreement (SLA).

-Where do I buy DataOps?
+How do I implement DataOps?

 DataOps addresses a broad set of workflow processes, including analytics creation and your end-to-end data operations pipeline.
-It isn’t a tool you can purchase and forget.
+It isn’t a single tool you can purchase and forget.
 We’ve written extensively about how to implement DataOps yourself.
 See our white paper, “Seven Steps to Implement DataOps.”
-DataKitchen markets a platform that can serve as a foundation for your DataOps initiative.
+DataKitchen offers a platform that can serve as a foundation for your DataOps initiative.
 It seamlessly orchestrates and manages end-to-end workflows related to both data operations and new analytics development.
 The DataKitchen Platform coordinates your multi-language, multi-tool, multi-platform toolchain into a coherent series of automated workflow pipelines.

 In addition to DataKitchen, there is a robust and growing ecosystem around DataOps that includes tools for data pipeline orchestration, automated testing, production and quality alerts, deployment automation, development sandbox creation, data science model deployment and much more.
 These tools also interoperate with the DataKitchen Platform.